nephoseu/JJPowerPlatform/PowerAutomate/Lab3.md

     *   **Source time zone**: The time zone that the datetime is currently in.
     *   **Destination time zone**: The time zone you want to convert your date to.
     *   **Format string** _(Optional)_: The string that specifies the desired format of the converted time.
+5. Add the Outlook connector and send an e-mail to yourself putting converted value into the body.

 ## Task 2 - Convert a time zone using an expression

+In this task, you will replace Convert Time zone action with the expression.

 Power Automate has an expression function `convertTimeZone` that converts a timestamp from the source time zone to the target time zone.